Skip to content

 2. What are the symptoms of human infection with avian influenza?

-Clinical presentation of avian influenza in humans may range from flu-like symptoms (e.g. fever, cough, sore throat, muscle aches) to severe respiratory illness (e.g. chest infection).
-Eye infection (conjunctivitis) and gastrointestinal symptoms (e.g. nausea, vomiting and diarrhoea) have also been reported.
+Illness in humans from avian influenza virus infections have ranged in severity from no symptoms or mild, flu-like symptoms (e.g. fever, cough, sore throat, muscle aches) to severe respiratory disease (e.g. chest infection) that resulted in multi-organ failure and even death.
+Eye infection (conjunctivitis), gastrointestinal symptoms (e.g. nausea, vomiting and diarrhoea) and neurological symptoms (e.g. seizures) have also been reported.

 3. How do people become infected with avian influenza virus?

-People mainly become infected with avian influenza virus through contact with infected birds and poultry (live or dead) or their droppings, or contact with contaminated environments (such as wet markets and live poultry markets).
+People mainly become infected with avian influenza virus through contact with infected birds, poultry or other animals (live or dead) or contaminated surfaces with saliva, mucous and animal faeces or environments (such as wet markets and live poultry markets).
 Human-to-human transmission is inefficient.

 4. How to prevent avian influenza infection?